leoindra/Leonardo_website/content/authors/admin/_index.md

 I am a PhD Candidate in Economics at the <a href= https://www.eui.eu/en/academic-units/department-of-economics/ target="_blank" >European University Institute</a> in Florence.

-I also serve as an external consultant for <a href= https://www.comp-net.org target="_blank" >The Competitiveness Research Network (CompNet)</a>.

-I will be on the <b> job market </b> in 2023/2024.
+I will join the Economist Program of the <b> International Monetary Fund </b> in September 2024.

-My main research areas cover Quantitative Macroeconomics, with a focus on Firm Dynamics and Productivity, Entrepreneurship and Taxation.
+<b> Research areas: </b> Quantitative Macroeconomics with a focus on Firm Dynamics and Productivity, Entrepreneurship and Taxation.

 My Supervisors are <a href=https://sites.google.com/site/coopereconomics/ target="_blank">Russell Cooper</a> and <a href="https://sites.google.com/view/arpadabraham/home" target="_blank">Árpád Ábrahám</a>